Yash-Chindam/Drug-Protein-Interaction-Prediction-Using-CLIP-and-Deep-Learning/Readme.md

 This project aims to predict drug-protein interaction strength by leveraging deep learning models, specifically OpenAI's CLIP model.
 The interaction strength is quantified by the inhibitory constant (*Ki* value), which measures how effectively a drug binds to a target protein.
 The model takes molecular structure images of drugs (converted from SMILES representations) and protein structure images as input to predict the *Ki* value.

 ---
+Link to the models: https://huggingface.co/yashchindam/Drug-Protein-Interaction-Prediction-Using-CLIP-and-Deep-Learning link to the dataset: https://huggingface.co/datasets/yashchindam/Drug-Protein-Interaction-Prediction-Using-CLIP-and-Deep-Learning

 ## **Key Features**
 - Converts **SMILES** strings into **2D molecular structure images**